 The taxpayers only have to approach such service providers or their IT teams to ensure the readiness of compliant e-invoice solutions before 4th December 2021.

-The minimum additional fields will turn a standard invoice into an e-invoice.
-On the other hand, a simplified e-invoice used for Business-to-Consumers (B2C) transactions will compulsorily have a QR code and its associated debit and credit notes.
-Moreover, a tax invoice and related notes for Business-to-Business (B2B) transactions must contain the VAT number compulsorily, whereas the QR code is optional.
+E-invoices differ from traditional invoices by including minimum additional fields that convert a standard invoice into an e-invoice.
+For Business-to-Consumer (B2C) transactions, a simplified e-invoice must include a QR code and its associated debit and credit notes.
+For Business-to-Business (B2B) transactions, a tax invoice and related notes must include the VAT number, while the QR code is optional.
+There is no specific file format prescribed for Phase 1, but e-invoices must be issued and stored electronically in accordance with ZATCA’s requirements.

 Export invoices must be generated as standard tax invoices, and e-invoicing is mandatory for such invoices.